 - Generalized weakness

-Mostly the disease is a self limiting one, but in few cases, complains are severe resulting in dehydration and the patients may require hospitalization.
+Mostly the disease is a self-limiting one, but in a few cases, complaints are severe resulting in dehydration and the patients may require hospitalization.
 Treating food poisoning can be tricky, because, quite often, over-use of anti-diarrheal drugs can significantly reduce or completely stop bowel motility.